-$$I = \frac{V}{R} \quad Eq. \ 18-1$$
+$$I = \frac{V}{R} \quad Eq.
+18-1$$

-A device is said to be "Ohmic" if the current I that flows through the circuit is directly proportional to the potential difference across the resistance.
+A device is said to be " Ohmic" if the current I that flows through the circuit is directly proportional to the potential difference across the resistance.
 In other words, if V is doubled then I is doubled.
 If an "ohmic" device obeys the preceding criteria, then it follows that a "non-ohmic" device does not.
-Resistors and light bulbs are both ohmic devices while some devices (e.g., a diode) are not.

 In this lab, the current flow through a resistor will be measured when the voltage across the resistors is varied and from this data, the resistance determined.
-The current is measured using a DMM(on the ammeter setting).
+The current is measured using a triple-scale milliammeter.

 Ammeters are connected so that the current is through them. (see fig. 18-1) The ideal ammeter would have a resistance of zero so that it had no effect on the current.
 In reality ammeters have some resistance.
-On the other hand, the ideal voltmeter (the DMM in this case) has an infinite resistance. (approximately $10^7\Omega$ in reality) This keeps the voltmeter from becoming an alternate path of current flow around the circuit element being measured.
+On the other hand, the ideal voltmeter (the DMM in this case) has an infinite $10^7 \Omega n$ resistance. (approximately reality) This keeps the voltmeter from becoming an alternate path of current flow around the circuit element being measured.

-The potential difference will be measured with the Digital multimeter, as in the Electric Field experiment.
+potential difference will The be measured with the Digital multimeter, as in the Electric Field experiment.
 Voltmeters are connected in parallel to resistive elements in the circuit so that it measures the potential difference on each side of the element.
 The ideal voltmeter has an infinite resistance so that only a minuscule amount of current is through the voltmeter.